raspberrypilearning/getting-started-scratch/en/step_8.md

 Use the Paint editor to edit an existing costume.

 <mark>Collapse needed for editing an existing costume to create animation?</mark>
+<mark>See - https://learning-admin.raspberrypi.org/en/projects/interactive-animation/5 - Duplicate and edit a costume to use in an animation</mark>

 --- collapse ---
 ---